Numerical Simulations of the Nonlinear Quantum Vacuum in the Heisenberg-Euler Weak-Field Expansion: Data statement

-\section{Data Statement}
+\section{Data statement}

-The simulation data produced for this work amount to 50GB in size.
-It is archived on servers of the Arnold Sommerfeld Cluster (ASC) hosted by the Leibniz-Rechenzentrum (LRZ) in compliance with the regulatories of the German Research Foundation (DFG).
-The code is publicly available under the BSD 3-Clause License and maintained on an institutional \textit{GitLab} server: (\href{https://gitlab.physik.uni-muenchen.de/ls-ruhl/hewes}{https://gitlab.physik.uni-muenchen.de/ls-ruhl/hewes}).
-There is a \textit{Mendeley} repository with extra and supplementary materials: \href{https://data.mendeley.com/datasets/f9wntyw39x/}{https://data.mendeley.com/datasets/f9wntyw39x/}.
+The simulation data produced for this work are archived on servers of the Arnold Sommerfeld Center (ASC) for Theoretical Physics in Munich, hosted by the Leibniz-Rechenzentrum (LRZ), in compliance with the regulations of the German Research Foundation (DFG).
+The code is publicly available under the BSD 3-Clause License and maintained on an institutional \textit{GitLab} server \cite{Lindneretal2023a}.
+There is a \textit{Mendeley Data} repository containing extra and supplementary materials \cite{Lindner2022}.